PanaAnt/Research-Project-Manual-analysis-against-Generative-Ai-and-LLM-s/README.md

   2. Determine where the models go wrong and why it struggles in those situations
   3. How this can be applied to the real world and the impacts it may have

-These aims are discussed in greater detail on Posters designed by me and my colleagues that I worked along side with for this research.
+These aims are discussed in greater detail on posters designed by me and my colleagues that I worked along side with for this research.
 (A pdf or image file may be shared for the poster I created later on)

 **Important Note:** Code to do with the vietnamese reviews does not belong to me and belongs to **An Khanh Hoang** (I currently do not have her github repo link,, but if I get permission to share the link to her repo, I will do so)